What Information Does an EKG Give?

-Avoid oily or greasy skin creams and lotions the day of the test because they can keep the electrodes from making contact with your skin.
+- Avoid oily or greasy skin creams and lotions on the day of the test because they can keep the electrodes from making contact with your skin.

-- Avoid full-length hosiery, because electrodes need to be placed directly on the legs.
+- Avoid full-length hosiery because electrodes need to be placed directly on your legs.

-Wear a shirt that can be easily removed to place the leads on the chest.
+- Wear a shirt that you can remove easily to place the leads on your chest.

 It takes about 10 minutes to attach the electrodes and complete the test, but the actual recording takes only a few seconds.

 Your doctor will keep your EKG patterns on a file so that they can compare them to tests you get in the future.

 Besides the standard EKG, your doctor may recommend other types:

 Holter monitor.
 It's a portable EKG that checks the electrical activity of your heart for 1 to 2 days, 24 hours a day.
 Your doctor may suggest it if they suspect you have an abnormal heart rhythm, you have palpitations, or you don't have enough blood flow to your heart muscle.